 This is where knowing your portion sizes becomes crucial.
 If you're looking at a recipe for pasta, and you know that your preference is for two ounces, look at how much pasta the recipe calls for.
 Twelve ounces?
 Then your starting point is to divide by three for two servings.
 A pound?
 Then divide by four.
 Sometimes there are two or more main ingredients to a recipe - pasta and a sauce, or meat and vegetables - in which case you want to think about portion sizes for all the elements.

-Keep in mind, though, that some ingredients depend not on portion size, but on pan size.
+Keep in mind, though, that reducing some ingredients depends not on portion size, but on pan size.
 If a recipe calls for three tablespoons of oil to coat a pan, and you're dividing the recipe by six, that doesn't mean you should use half a tablespoon.
 You need enough to coat the pan that you use.
 That might be a tablespoon; it might be two or three.
 If you're deglazing with wine or another liquid, you need enough to coat the pan and dissolve the fond.
 Likewise, if you're topping a gratin with breadcrumbs or cheese, the amount you need will depend on the size of your gratin dish.

 Sauces are particularly difficult to make in small amounts, especially if you're not familiar with the techniques and ingredients.
 I often cut the sauce for a dish that serves 6-8 in half rather than try to reduce it further.
 I know that I'll probably have more than we need, but it's usually an easier reduction, and I can often freeze the excess or use it later in the week for another dish.